What is the Defensor del Pueblo?

 Any citizen may request the intervention of the Defensor del Pueblo, which is free of charge, to investigate any alleged misconduct by public authorities and/or the agents thereof.
 The office of the Defensor del Pueblo can also intervene ex officio in cases that come to their attention without any complaint having been filed.

 The Defensor del Pueblo prepares an annual report for Parliament and may submit case reports on matters which are considered particularly serious or urgent or requiring special attention.

 Following ratification by the Spanish State of the Optional Protocol to the Convention against Torture and other Cruel, Inhuman or Degrading Treatment or Punishment adopted by the United Nations General Assembly in New York on 18 December 2002, the Spanish Parliament attributed the functions of the National Preventive Mechanism against Torture (NPM) in Spain to the Defensor del Pueblo in November 2009.

-The Defensor del Pueblo, in his or her capacity as the NPM, performs preventive visits to all detention centers to detect problems that might favor the impunity of torture or ill-treatment.
-The conclusions of these visits are reflected in an annual report presented to the Spanish Parliament and the United Nations Subcommittee on Prevention of Torture in Geneva.
+The Defensor del Pueblo, in their capacity as the NPM, makes preventive visits to all detention centres to detect problems that might favour the impunity of torture or ill-treatment.
+The conclusions of these visits are detailed in an annual report presented to the Spanish Parliament and the United Nations Subcommittee on Prevention of Torture in Geneva.